Who was Jean Piaget?

 They explore the world through the movements of their bodies, which are reflex movements at first. it turns into exploratory movements later on in the stage.
 The term for this gathering of information is called the sensorimotor stage.

-This is the stage where they discover textures, recognise people, objects, and different sights, and learn emotions as well.
+This is the stage where they discover textures, recognize people, objects, and different sights, and learn emotions as well.

 2. Preoperational Stage (two to seven years old)